garengh4/create-react-app/README.md

 ## Topic: useEffect, API Access with Axios, Routing

 The setter fns returned by useState => 2 ways:
-- If non-function is passed tot itt, it directly assigns that value to the state var
+- If non-function is passed to it, it directly assigns that value to the state var
-- If function is passed to it, it uses that function to compute the sttatte (by passing the current state var value to) and then set it => this approach is safest if the new value depends in any way on the prev value of the state var.
+- If function is passed to it, it uses that function to compute the state (by passing the current state var value to) and then set it => this approach is safest if the new value depends in any way on the prev value of the state var.

 **UseEffect**
 - all hooks begin witht "use" => indicate that React is providing that service => kind of like dependency injection from React into our component
 - all hooks can only be used at the top level in the component functions; cannot use them nested within other code blocks like if-then-else or for-loops or inner functions
-- There is exactly 1 type of inner function in which we can use these hooks => the function that is used to create custom hook => note that we can create our own hooks tthat may use 1 or more React's pre-existing hooks
+- There is exactly 1 type of inner function in which we can use these hooks => the function that is used to create custom hook => note that we can create our own hooks that may use 1 or more React's pre-existing hooks
 - we can have useEffects as many as we need

 Effect => side effects